JacobLloydCyber/ChallengeLabA/README.md

 <br />

 <p align="center">
-This final screenshot is meant to serve as a full breakdown of the lab by showcasing the following information:
+This final screenshot is meant to serve as a full breakdown of the lab by showcasing the following information: <br />

- - FILL IN WITH WHAT THE PIC SHOWS AND THE REQUIREMENTS THAT YOU MET -
+- FILL IN WITH WHAT THE PIC SHOWS AND THE REQUIREMENTS THAT YOU MET
+- NEXT
- -
+- NEXT
 <p align="center">
 <img src="https://i.imgur.com/pSKzpu8.png" height="80%" width="80%" alt="LinChallLab"/>
 <br />